tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Thick Skin

-Once per day as a quick action, you gain a +2 bonus to your Physical Defense until the end of the battle.
+Once per full recovery as a quick action, you gain a +2 bonus to your Physical Defense until the end of the battle.

 #### Champion Feat